q0j0p/food/README.md

 This project is an attempt to pose a pervasive social concern in a data science framework and provide insight using appropriate tools.

+Mortality is inevitable and it befalls us all, but a third of all deaths are deemed premature.
+Further, the majority of premature deaths is preventable, arising from voluntary lifestyle choices.
+The World Health Organization has estimated that if the major risk factors for chronic disease were eliminated, at least 80% of all heart disease, stroke, and type 2 diabetes would be prevented, and more than 40% of cancer cases would be prevented ([ref](http://www.who.int/chp/chronic_disease_report/full_report.pdf)).
+Among the statistics of lifestyle factors related to chronic disease, early deaths due to diet and physical activity patterns stands out in the fact that has actually increased in recent years (from 14% to 18% of all early deaths, 1990 to 2010).
+Poor diet and activity patterns is now the leading cause of early deaths.

+There is an implicit value proposition in (information) technology that does

 ## Documentation
 * [Project proposal](https://docs.google.com/document/d/1fyTX7zHu0Tg92daD9yG4MbEVNJWpAo9V0dDwW1b2xGA/edit?usp=sharing) morphing into project report